aksh269/DS614-Faculty-Finder/README.md

 ### Step 8: Final Outcome
 At the end of execution, the project delivers a complete and traceable data system: raw data is preserved, cleaned data is structured, the database ensures persistence, and the API provides controlled access.
 The modular design ensures that each step is transparent, testable, and easy to verify for anyone reviewing the project.

-### Running Individual Pipeline Components (Optional)

-Along with the unified end-to-end pipeline, each stage can also be executed independently for testing or debugging.
-All commands should be run from the project root directory.

-- **Ingestion (Scraping Only):**
-  `python ingestion/run_scrapper.py`
-  This fetches faculty data from the website and generates `data/raw/Faculty_DAIICT.csv`.

-- **Transformation Only:**
-  `python -m transformation.transform_pipeline`
-  This cleans and normalizes the raw data and creates `data/cleaned/transformed_faculty_data.csv`.

-- **Database Insertion Only:**
-  `python -m storage.database_insertion`
-  This inserts the transformed data into the SQLite database at `data/database/faculty.db`.

-- **Complete Unified Pipeline:**
-  `python -m scripts`
-  This runs ingestion, transformation, and database insertion sequentially in a single execution.

 ---